darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 8.1 - First pairing

-1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing)
+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Power up Retro-Bit controller in Xinput mode (Home + X) (Only Xinput mode supported!!)
+2. Power up Retro-Bit controller in Xinput mode (Home + X) (Only Xinput mode supported!!).
 2. If done properly 2 LEDs will flash.
 3. LEDs will stop flashing on controller once pairing is complete and rumble will trigger.